home search embezzle manipulate steal poison

 Divided into 15 chapters, this is a very personal, detailed account of one woman's life living with multiple personality disorder.
 Certainly an interesting and insightful journey, this book lets others who also have this problem know they are not alone.
 Clinicians might enjoy the book from the "other side" perspective.
 232 pages.
 Review at PsychCentral.Author's Note:

 Except for PsychCentral, the psychiatric community has so pointedly ignored this book, it appears they have blacklisted it.
-I had hoped that in the Open letter to therapists in the Epilogue, the community would see the damaging, far reaching effects of their practices and policies and change them.
+I had hoped that in the Open letter to Therapists the community would see how their practices and policies made my recovery so much harder than it needed to be - and change them.
 Instead, they killed the messenger.

 Free PDF Article: What is it like to be a Multiple Personality?